 Youth are particularly vulnerable to the upheaval of conflict and disaster.
 In fleeing their homes, they often lose any chance of getting an education.
 They are stripped of the stable communities that served to guide their growth.
 Most importantly, many refugee youth are forced to become breadwinners and caretakers for their families.
 Desperate and impressionable, they are vulnerable to exploitation by employers, human traffickers and child militia recruiters.

-But with proper support, displaced youth can avoid these hazards.
+But with proper support, Children and Youth can avoid these hazards.
 The right work opportunities provide many benefits, including a source of income, a chance to learn new skills, a way to pay for future education, a place within the local social structure and a source of self-esteem.
 And livelihood programs are vital to the well-being of their host society: recent research from the International Peace Research Institute in Oslo has shown that in underdeveloped countries, failing to integrate youth into the local labor market may increase political violence.